boonebgorges/bp-groupblog/readme.txt

 == Changelog ==

+= 1.9.2 =
+* Allow query args for page butons on blog tab to be filtered.

 = 1.9.1 =
 * Fixed activity stream behavior for comments from non-logged-in comments.
 * Fixed redirectblog behavior for hidden groups.